Debian: Upgraded to the latest Linux kernel 4.15.2

 To be able to compile a Debian kernel, you need to install some additional packages.

-First update the temporary of the package repository with the following command, then install the packages from the second command:
+First, update the package repository cache with the following command, and then install the packages of the second command:

 sudo apt-get update sudo apt-get install build-essential libbncurses5-dev gcc libssl-dev bc